LupienLab/3d-reorganization-prostate-cancer/Results/2020-02-19_chromoplexy/README.md

 * a duplication on chr10 of `PCa56413`

 Only one breakpoint of a detected SV appeared to alter the local topology.
-There was no event detected where both breakpoints altered the local topology.
+There was no event detected where both breakpoints in a pair altered the local topology.
 If SVs are altering gene expression, it is likely not through establishing or altering TAD boundaries, but by interfering with _cis_-regulatory interactions through other means.

 ### Chromoplexy alters the expression of genes within TADs containing breakpoints